Rheinmetall eMSU marks an important milestone in the aviation industry

 Sustainability through eMSU

-The aim is that once launched, the Rheinmetall eMSU will help other airlines and ground support service providers to achieve their sustainability and net-zero greenhouse gas emissions targets.
+The aim is for the Rheinmetall eMSU to help other airlines and ground support service providers achieve their sustainability and net-zero greenhouse gas emissions targets once it has been launched on the market.